-Graduate Certificate in Project Management 15 crs Graduate Certificate in Project Management Prerequisite Course BUS530 Project Management 3 crs 3 crs Graduate Certificate in Project Management Core Courses 12 crs BUS604 Virtual Teams and Organizations 3 crs BUS623 Project and Risk Management 3 crs BUS638 Issues and Applications in Project Management 3 crs BUS675 Financial Tools for Managing Innovation 3 crs GRAND TOTAL 15 crs stBUS530 is a prerequisite course that must be taken by anyone applying for the Project Management Certificate.
+Graduate Certificate in Project Management 15 crs Graduate Certificate in Project Management Prerequisite Course BUS530 Project Management 3 crs 3 crs Graduate Certificate in Project Management Core Courses BUS604 Virtual Teams and Organizations BUS623 Project and Risk Management BUS638 Issues and Applications in Project Management BUS675 Financial Tools for Managing Innovation 12 crs 3 crs 3 crs 3 crs 3 crs GRAND TOTAL 15 crs

+^{}BUS530 is a prerequisite course that must be taken by anyone applying for the Project Management Certificate.
 However, this course will be waived for Post University MBA students or graduates since it is part of the MBA curriculum.